Requesting pre-planned term time absence

 Parents are legally responsible for ensuring their children receive education in accordance with section 7 of the Education Act 1996 and if on a school roll that they regularly attend school.

 "Can the Headteacher authorise my holiday?"

-The Headteacher cannot, and will not, authorise school absence solely for the purpose of a family holiday.
+The Headteacher cannot authorise school absence solely for the purpose of a family holiday.
 There may be many reasons for which a family may wish to plan a holiday in term time, including restrictions at work or financial opportunities.
 However, these do not over ride the constraints placed on Headteachers not to authorise ‘family holidays’.